Research Facilities and Collaborations

-The Canadian Research Institute in Food Safety is a fully equipped multidisciplinary food safety research facility with a $1.7M/Yr budget.
+The Canadian Research Institute in Food Safety is a fully equipped multidisciplinary food safety research facility with a budget of $1.7 million per year.
 Together with the Centre for Public Health and Zoonoses, it provides Food from Thought with the needed scientific and policy expertise to advance the food safety aspects of this proposal.

 The Centre for Genetic Improvement of Livestock and the Centre of Nutrition Modelling are both international leaders in the research and promotion of animal breeding, nutrition, and the genetics/genomics of livestock.
 Scientists with these two groups provide Food from Thought with the capacity to lead in the livestock genomics and feeding aspects of this proposal.

 The Centre for Public Health and Zoonoses works to coordinate existing public health research at U of G. Together with the Canadian Research Institute in Food Safety, this group will deliver on the food safety agenda of Food from Thought.

 The Guelph Food Innovation Centre (GFIC) Pilot Plants and Meat Processing Facilities were built at a cost of $42M and include three small-scale food manufacturing plants, an abattoir and a meat processing lab, all of which have cold storage capacity and the requirements for a federally-approved food plant.
 These facilities allow scientists and entrepreneurs working with Food from Thought to test and incubate ideas in association with the Research Innovation Office.